 In addition to the required materials above, any of the following materials may be included in your application:

 - AP and IB Exam Scores – While we are very interested in students who have taken advanced coursework, we do not offer any credit for AP or IB tests.
-You may report your scores on the Common Application or send us a score report
+You may report your scores in your application or send us a score report

-- SAT Subject Tests – You may report your scores on the Common Application or send us a score report
+- SAT Subject Tests – You may report your scores in your application or send us a score report

 - TOEFL Exam – The TOEFL Exam is not required for non-U.S. citizens, but you are welcome to submit a score if you think it would be beneficial to your application.
 Olin’s school code is 9008